elp2/advent_of_code/README.md

 # Day 22.
 First part should have been easy if I had remembered that combinations does not expose both orderings a, b and b, a!
 Part 2 was pretty easy when I broke down the steps.

+# Day 23.
+Another assembly lang optimization with the same tricks as last time.